zackees/webseed/README.md

 # webtorrent-webseed

-Blazing Webseed Implementation for Webtorrent
+A Blazing Fast Webseed implementation for Webtorrent

+Or...
+How I nearly destroyed my life in the pursuit of figuring this out, so you don't have to.
+Please give this project a star.

 # Usage